-Ever-increasing tuition fees has necessitated students to look for courses and decide on schools that guarantee rewarding jobs and ensure a stable future along with a good return on Investment.
+Ever-increasing tuition fees have necessitated students to look for courses and decide on schools that guarantee rewarding jobs and ensure a stable future and a good return on Investment.

-Payscale data: Provides a vivid picture of thirty year median pay data for close to 500 universities that a typical graduate from this universities/school will potentially earn.
-While it gives a reasonably good insight into the expected salaries, it does not take into the consideration the cost involved in earning Masters.
+- Payscale data: Provides a vivid picture of thirty-year median pay data for close to 500 universities that a typical graduate from this university/school will potentially earn.
+While it gives a reasonably good insight into the expected salaries, it does not consider the cost involved in earning a Masters degree.